Ivan Bogachev

 Alchemy

-On the one hand, I make observations, use the information from the scientific journals, make hypothesis, test them, set up experiments, use all sorts of data analysis techniques, and get other professionals to review things.
+On the one hand, I make observations, use information from scientific journals, make hypothesis, test them, set up experiments, use all sorts of data analysis techniques, and get other professionals to review things.
 At the current second stage the project looks more and more like a "proper science".

 On the other hand, it's like a house of cards.
-The basement of it, the theory of behavior itself, is essentially derived from the highly subjective observations from the mental patients and priests from various religions.
+The basement of it, the theory of behavior itself, is essentially derived from some highly subjective observations from mental patients and priests from various religions.
 Of course, it's not only that, but still.
 A lot of things in the very core of it cannot be properly measured at this moment.
-We need them to construct the mechanical model that connects the patterns of behavior and diseases, and it kind of works, but we have to assume some things without any solid proof.
+We need them to construct a mechanical model that connects patterns of behavior and diseases, and it kind of works, but we have to assume some things without any solid proof.
 This makes the whole thing not 100% scientific.
 Or, better to say, 0% scientific.
 It's quite an interesting situation.